gabest11/camsync-reolink-yihack/README.md

 # camtimelapse

 Once you have the video files downloaded from the camera, you can create a timelapse with this script.
+It can also process the directory structure of the automatic FTP uploads.

 ### Example